-Refer Strike's ASX Announcement dated 23 October 2018: Peru Government Awards \$13 Million Tender for Andahuaylas Railway Study Linking Strike's Apurimac Iron Ore Project to Port and 8 February 2018: Peru Government Plans Railway Linking Strike's Apurimac Iron Ore Project to Port
+Refer Strike's ASX Announcement dated 24 October 2018: Peru Government Awards \$13 Million Tender for Andahuaylas Railway Study Linking Strike's Apurimac Iron Ore Project to Port and 8 February 2018: Peru Government Plans Railway Linking Strike's Apurimac Iron Ore Project to Port

-Earlier in the year, the Company executed a Cooperation and Confidentiality Agreement with the consortium undertaking the Government funded railway study, to provide input and assistance to the study.
+The Company has entered into a Cooperation and Confidentiality Agreement with the consortium undertaking the Government funded railway study, to provide input and assistance to the study.
 Under this agreement, strike is sharing its earlier railway study referred to above, with the current study consortium and has committed to provide additional assistance as necessary to assist with the current study.

-During the September Quarter, the Managing Director attended a review meeting in Peru with representatives from the railway study consortium and from other major mining companies operating in or close to the Apurimac region.
-At this meeting it was confirmed that the study consortium has selected the preferred route for the railway, which aligns with the route previously identified by Strike in its own studies.
+The study consortium has selected the preferred route for the railway, which aligns with the route previously identified by Strike in its own studies.
 This route leads directly to the existing airport at Andahuaylas, which is located only several hundred metres from Strike's main Opaban I deposit.